baconsocrispy/Tech-Academy--Data-Science-Projects/README.txt

 Σ - uppercase sigma - sum of collection s - lowercase s - standard deviation of sample σ - lowercase sigma - standard deviation of population

+MACHINE LEARNING MODELS

+Logistics regression: Used to find the probability of success or failure in an event or events.
+It is used when the dependent variable is binary (TRUE/FALSE, 1/0, etc.), while one or more of the independent variables could be nominal, ordinal, interval or a ratio.

+Linear discriminant analysis: A method that takes a set of data that has been separated into multiple classes and reduces that number of classes.
+Analysis is then performed on the data within this reduced number of classes.

+K-nearest neighbors (KNN): A supervised machine learning algorithm that can be used to solve classification and regression prediction problems.
+Its purpose is to predict the classification of new data by analyzing data that has been previously separated by classification.

+Classification and regression tree (CART): A decision tree algorithm – similar to boolean function that asks whether something is true or false.
+CART is an instance of supervised machine learning.

+Gaussian naive Bayes (NB): A family of probabilistic classifier models based on Bayes’s Theorem.
+Every pair of features being classified is independent of each other.

+Support vector machine (SVM): A supervised machine learning algorithm that is used to separate data into classes.

+TOOLS
+SAS - Statistical Analysis System

+SPSS - Statistical Product and Service Solutions - Widely used program for statistical Analysis

+MACHINE LEARNING

+Train Data - Data given to the algorithm to learn from Test Data - Data given to the algorithm to test if it learned what it's supposed to

+PCA / Principal Component Analysis: reduction of random variables or the number of features in a data set or sets, while retaining variation present in the data.
+Done by transforming variables to a new set of variables that are known as principal components

+Classifier -

+Confusion Matrix - makes note of correctly predicted outcomes vs. actual outcomes:
+True Positives vs. False Positives && False Negatives vs. True Negatives

+Precision and Recall: measurement of the correctness of classification in data
+Precision: aims to answer what proportion of positive identifers was correct Recall attempts to answer what proportion of actual positivies was correctly identified.

+Precision = True Positives / (TP + False Positives) "Machine is correct x% of the time" Recall = TP / (TP + False Negatives) "Machine correctly identifies x% of targets" If false negatives is 0, then machine is correct 100% of the time.

+F1 Score / F-Score: is a measure of test accuracy.
+It uses Precision and Recall to find the score.

+F1 = 2 * (Precision * Recall) / (Precision + Recall)

+Support: Number of occurences of the true response in a class of data